-- A Require header containing the option tag 'answermode' (reference [ID SIP ANSWERMODE]). - An Answermode header containing the parameters 'auto; require'. - SDP attribute 'loopback' indicating the specific loopback behavior required (reference [ID MMUSIC LOOPBACK]). - SDP attribute 'loopback-source' indicating that the network is the source of the media that is to be the subject of the RTP loopback.
+- A Require header containing the option tag 'answermode' [RFC 5373]. - An Answer-Mode header containing the answer-mode-value of 'Auto' and the answer-mode-param of 'require';. - SDP attribute 'loopback' indicating the specific loopback behavior required; and - SDP attribute 'loopback-source' indicating that the network is the source of the media that is to be the subject of the RTP loopback.